Old-Fogey Hollywood Directors Have Always Hated the Next Wave

 That’s the real problem filmmakers face.
 But what Scorsese said that really stirred all this up is that Marvel isn’t cinema.
 Not just that he doesn’t like the movies, but that they’re basically infomercials for Disney theme parks.
 True, Marvel is the antithesis of auteurism.
 It’s producer-, not director-, driven (Kevin Feige); directors rarely write the scripts and Marvel co-directs or at least choreographed its big action set pieces.
 The Marvel Cinematic Universe has a fealty to both its comics source material and the intra-film continuity of its own multi-picture franchise, not any auteur’s idiosyncratic vision.
 Directors, it appears, are mainly there to work with actors to make tonally consistent light character comedies out of massive action films across a slate of about two-dozen interconnected movies.

 Feige’s methods are nothing new.
 They are comparable to the classic movie studio unit producers, Arthur Freed, Pandro S. Berman, David O. Selznick, Irving Thalberg, Hal Roach–producers who oversaw and produced an often stylistically consistent movie output no single auteur could possibly manage on their own.
 Freed’s directors rarely wrote or choreographed their movies.
 Directors are not the only people with cinematic visions.
 David O. Selznick’s memos reveal a fabulist as much as Hitchcock’s notebooks.
-It’s no coincidence that the only film Hitchcock was ever nominated for was Selznick’s Rebecca.
 Are Marvel films full of revealing auteurist quirks, tics, and fetishes?
 No, but like Selznick or Freed, Marvel has a house style: visually, in its action sequences, its pervading comic tone, and a rather consistent worldview.

 Marvel lets you know this right away–they don’t allow the auteur vanity credits that decorate the lamest of bro comedies and sixth-film-in-the-franchise horror films, credits that signal to auteurist critics that an artist is at work.
 Marvel’s brand consistency is a huge selling point for its fans.
 “Despicable,” Coppola calls it.
 Me, I see Marvel as one big movie, one giant multi-movie narrative, he sees 23 carbon copies.